El-Zedy/Final-Project-Infrastructure/README.md

 - The Restricted Subnet contains:
     - `Private standard GKE cluster (private control plan)`.

-:white_check_mark: This repository also include all kubernetes manifests to deply `Jenkins and its slaves` on our GKE cluster.
+:white_check_mark: This repository also include all kubernetes manifests to deploy `Jenkins and its slaves` on our GKE cluster.

 ## Prerequisites
 - Linux system